 of the bone

-Factors that increase your chance of spinal stenosis include: Being born with a narrow spinal canalAge: 50 or olderPrevious injury or surgery of the spine
+Spinal stenosis is more common in people aged 50 years and older.
+Other factors that may increase your chance of spinal stenosis include: Being born with a narrow spinal canalPrevious injury or surgery of the spine

 Partial or complete